-Core Scrum Team Responsibilities
+Development Team Responsibilities

 In Scrum, cross-functional teams execute the product owner’s vision with the help of the Scrum Master.
 Each team is comprised of the people needed to deliver the work—developers, testers, architects, designers—anyone who is needed.
 Every team is ideally made up of full-time people dedicated to the project.
-A core team is responsible for managing its work, its commitments, and the execution of those commitments.
+A development team is responsible for managing its work, its commitments, and the execution of those commitments.

-Core Scrum Team Characteristics
+Development Team Characteristics

 Good Scrum team members demonstrate these common characteristics:

 - Looking to improve & help others improve